Theerapong/Terraform-and-DigitalOcean/README.md

 `terraform apply`

-(we have to put the TokenAccessKey from DigitalOcean after this command.)
+(we have to type the TokenAccessKey from DigitalOcean after this command.)

 # Reference